In the Profession

 In the Profession: Long-Term Intentional Engagement

 Creating and maintaining a truly diverse legal profession requires long-term and intentional engagement well ahead of post-secondary education.
 With this in mind, Maslon's Diversity and Inclusion Committee has focused on three core areas of impact: 1) before law school; 2) law school; and 3) in the profession.
 Our efforts include the following involvements:

 - Before Law School:

-- Open Doors to Federal Courts Program: Maslon is proud to participate in the Open Doors to Federal Courts program, a national initiative from the federal courts that features classroom visits by diverse attorneys to introduce some aspect of the law to high school students, as well as share why the attorneys chose a career in law, how they prepared themselves academically, and why they believe their service makes a difference.
-In Minnesota, Open Doors targets public school districts with significant minority student populations and most recently featured the 150th anniversary of the Reconstruction Amendments to the Constitution (2016), the life and career of Thurgood Marshall (2015), and the Dred Scott case (2014).
+- Open Doors to Federal Courts Program: Maslon attorneys have presented as part of Federal Bar Association's Open Doors to Federal Courts program, a national initiative from the federal courts that features classroom visits by diverse attorneys to introduce some aspect of the law to high school students, as well as share why the attorneys chose a career in law, how they prepared themselves academically, and why they believe their service makes a difference.
+In Minnesota, Open Doors prioritizes public school districts with significant minority student populations and has featured both mock trial exercises and topical content including the 150th anniversary of the Reconstruction Amendments to the Constitution, the life and career of Thurgood Marshall, and the Dred Scott case.

 - Law School:

-- Maslon hosts annual panel discussions for law students in the Twin Cities area, featuring diverse attorneys from government, private practice, corporations, public interest, and the judiciary, who share their stories, perspectives, and careers.
+- Original Programming: Maslon hosts annual panel discussions for law students in the Twin Cities area, featuring diverse attorneys from government, private practice, corporations, public interest, and the judiciary, who share their stories, perspectives, and careers.

-- Maslon actively sponsors and/or participates in the following recruiting opportunities:
+- Sponsorships/Participation: Maslon actively sponsors and/or participates in the following recruiting opportunities:

 - The Minnesota Minority Recruitment Conference (MMRC): An annual event that connects the largest legal employers in the Minneapolis / St. Paul area with diverse 2L and 3L candidates from around the country.